Tudor Heritage Black Bay 79220 – The Ultimate Guide

-One of the most defining features about the Tudor Black Bay 79220 is its big crown.
-The 79220 has colored crown tube which is colored in the same color as the bezel of the watch – which means either black, blue, or red.
+One of the most defining features of the Tudor Black Bay 79220 is its big crown.
+The 79220 has a colored crown tube that is colored in the same color as the bezel of the watch – which means either black, blue, or red.

 The crown also has the iconic Tudor rose embossed, which is filled with black paint.
-There have been reports that the black color has started loosening over the years, and this is why, for models like the Fifty-Eight doesn’t have a painted rose logo, but instead, the shape of the rose is raised in metal, thus preventing this problem.
+There have been reports that the black color has started loosening over the years, and this is why, models like the Fifty-Eight don’t have a painted rose logo, instead, the shape of the rose is raised in metal, thus preventing this problem.

-In order to ensure the watch’s water-resistance, the crown is a screw-down crown which connects to the crown tube.
+In order to ensure the watch’s water resistance, the crown is a screw-down crown that connects to the crown tube.

 The bezel of the Black Bay 79220